Vikms95/js-top-tictactoe/notes.md

               renderGameBoard(private)

 <!-- - Gameboard is an array with 9 indexes, each one of them belong to a square in the display -->
-- displayController switches between player 1 and player 2 between turns
+- Switch between player 1 and player 2 between turns